smcmullan-ncirl/SSPProject/README.md

 DBVizualizer is recommended if you would like a full GUI

-# GCPDataImport - The Data Collection Processor application
+# DIADataImport - The Data Collection Processor application

-## Starting Processing Instructons
+## Starting Processing Instructions

     cd dia-data-import